julienmoeys/macrounchained/README.md

     a MACRO simulation) from MACRO or MACRO In FOCUS, and will use that template as an input for `macrounchained` to modify the substance properties and application patterns (dose, application date, ...).
+For MACRO In FOCUS, the number of application per year and the number of years interval are part of the parameters handled by the package.
     All other parameters such as those concerting the soil properties, the climate and the crop cannot be modified by `macrounchained`.
-    MACRO In FOCUS users need to export a template `.par`-file for the right scenario, crop, number of applications and number of years between applications before using `macrounchained`.
+    MACRO In FOCUS users need to export a template `.par`-file for the right scenario and crop before using `macrounchained`.

 *   Several sets of substance properties can be simulated in the same batch (up to 998 sets per batch).
 The sets